 Our Audit Committee oversees our corporate accounting and financial reporting process.
-Our Audit Committee met twelve times during fiscal 2013.
-The responsibilities of our Audit Committee are set forth in a written charter adopted by our Board and reviewed and reassessed annually by the Audit Committee.
+Our Audit Committee met seven times during fiscal 2014.
+The responsibilities of our Audit Committee are set forth in a written charter adopted by our Board of Directors and reviewed and reassessed from time to time by the Audit Committee.
 Among other things, our Audit Committee:

-- appoints, compensates, retains, and oversees the work of our independent registered public accounting firm; - approves the retention of our independent registered public accounting firm to perform any proposed permissible non-audit services; - reviews our systems of internal controls established for finance, accounting, legal compliance, and ethics; - reviews our accounting and financial reporting processes; - · provides for effective communication between our Board, our senior and financial management, and our independent auditors; - discusses with management and our independent auditors the results of our annual audit and the review of our quarterly financial statements; - reviews the audits of our financial statements; - implements a pre-approval policy for certain audit and non-audit services performed by our registered independent public accounting firm; - · discusses policies with respect to risk assessment and risk management; - establishes procedures for receipt, retention, and treatment of complaints regarding accounting, internal controls, or auditing matters; and - reviews and approves any related party transactions that we are involved in.
+- appoints, compensates, retains, and oversees the work of our independent registered public accounting firm; - approves the retention of our independent registered public accounting firm to perform any proposed permissible non-audit services; - reviews our systems of internal controls established for finance, accounting, legal compliance, and ethics; - · reviews our accounting and financial reporting processes; - provides for effective communication between our Board of Directors, our senior and financial management, and our independent auditors; - discusses with management and our independent auditors the results of our annual audit and the review of our quarterly financial statements; - reviews the audits of our financial statements; - implements a pre-approval policy for certain audit and non-audit services performed by our registered independent public accounting firm; - reviews risks relating to financial statements, auditing and financial reporting process, key credit risks, liquidity risks and market risks; - discusses policies with respect to risk assessment and risk management and reports to our Board of Directors; - establishes procedures for receipt, retention, and treatment of complaints regarding accounting, internal controls, or auditing matters; and - reviews and approves any related party transactions that we are involved in.

 Our Audit Committee is composed of Messrs.
 Pfenniger (Chairman), Baron, and Paganelli.
-Our Board has determined that Mr. Pfenniger, who is independent (as independence for audit committee members is defined in NYSE listing standards and applicable SEC rules), is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K.
+Our Board of Directors has determined that Mr. Pfenniger, who is independent (as independence for audit committee members is defined in NYSE listing standards and applicable SEC rules), is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K.